ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 It's as if PayPal called the internet PayPal on which the PayPal protocol was run to transfer PayPal currency.
 </p></blockquote>

-In January 2009, the bitcoin network came into existence.
+In January 2009, the Bitcoin network came into existence.
-Bitcoin isn't the first attempt to digital currency, but it's the first that uses a __peer-to-peer network__ to create a platform for executing transactions __without depending on central authorities__ who validate them.
+Bitcoin isn't the first attempt to digital currency, but it's the first one that uses a __peer-to-peer network__ to create a platform for executing transactions __without depending on central authorities__ who validates them.

 You should see Bitcoin as the first platform that implemented blockchain technology.